When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Behavioral Experiment Design

 \textbf{AI System.} We fine-tuned a DenseNet-161 \citep{huang2017} pre-trained on ImageNet \citep{Russakovsky2015} on the distorted images.
 Details are left to the Appendix.

-\textbf{Instance Selection.} For the experiment, we selected 30 task instances that cover a range of authentic real-world scenarios: (S1) both humans and the AI perform either similarly well or poorly, (S2) the AI tends to outperform humans, and (S3) humans tend to outperform the AI (each scenario covered by 10 instances, see \Cref{fig:instance_overview}).
+\textbf{Instance Selection.} For the experiment, we aimed to simulate authentic real-world scenarios where the relative strengths of humans and AI vary across task instances.
+We selected 30 instances representing three complementary scenarios (\Cref{fig:instance_overview}): (S1) both humans and AI perform similarly, (S2) AI outperforms humans, and (S3) humans outperform AI.
+To determine the relative performance of humans and AI, we used existing human annotator performance from the dataset and compared this with whether the AI prediction was correct or incorrect to strategically sample instances.
+This yielded 10 instances per scenario (S1-S3), enabling evaluation of how incentive mechanisms perform across different complementarity conditions.
+Complete selection criteria appear in the Appendix.

-\textbf{Treatments.} We employed a between-subjects design with three experimental conditions to test the impact of different bonus mechanisms.
-Based on our theoretical framework, we derived the following allocation of reward (\(\gamma\)) and bonus (\(\theta\)) across treatments (for full derivations see the Appendix):

-\textit{Baseline.} Participants received a fixed reward for correct classifications (\(\gamma = 0.06\)) and no bonus for solving independently (\(\theta = 0.00\)).

-\textit{Static Bonus.} Participants received a reduced reward (\(\gamma = 0.03\)) and a fixed bonus (\(\theta = 0.03\)) for correctly solving any instance independently, regardless of AI confidence.

-\textit{Dynamic Bonus.} Participants again received the same reduced reward (\(\gamma = 0.03\)), but the bonus (\(\theta = 0.06\)) was selectively applied only to instances where the AI was not expected to outperform the human, specifically, those with low calibrated AI confidence.
-No bonus was given for instances where the AI was sufficiently confident, thus focusing human effort where it is most valuable.
+\textbf{Treatments.} Based on our theoretical framework, we derived the following allocation of reward (\(\gamma\)) and bonus (\(\theta\)) across treatments (for full derivations see the Appendix): In the \textit{Baseline} condition, participants received a fixed reward for correct classifications (\(\gamma = 0.06\)) and no bonus for solving independently (\(\theta = 0.00\)), replicating the standard incentive structure our framework identifies as misaligned.
+In the \textit{Static Bonus} condition, the reward was reduced (\(\gamma = 0.03\)) and a fixed bonus (\(\theta = 0.03\)) was introduced for correctly solving any instance independently.
+The bonus amount was adjusted to equalize expected payouts between always following AI advice and always solving independently.
+Finally, in the \textit{Dynamic Bonus} condition, participants again received the same reduced reward (\(\gamma = 0.03\)), but the bonus (\(\theta = 0.06\)) was selectively applied only to instances where the AI was not expected to outperform the human, specifically, those with low calibrated AI confidence.
+No bonus was given when the AI was sufficiently confident, thereby focusing human effort where it is most valuable.
 In both bonus conditions, the bonus was awarded only when participants chose to solve independently and answered correctly, even if their answer then matched the AI’s advice.
 All three conditions were calibrated to yield the same maximum payout of \pounds1.80.